 Lockheed Martin Awards Scholarship to Local Student

-SYRACUSE, NY, May 23rd, 2002 -- Daniel Aridgides, a 2002 graduate of Fayetteville-Manlius High School, is one of nearly 50 students nationwide to win a Lockheed Martin Scholarship for academic excellence.
+MOORESTOWN, NJ, May 20th, 2002 -- Holly Duelfer, a 2002 graduate of Allentown High School, Allentown, N.J., is one of 47 students to win a Lockheed Martin Scholarship for academic excellence.
 The scholarships are $3,000 per year for four years of undergraduate study and were awarded to top-performing high school seniors who are the children of Lockheed Martin employees.
-Daniel's dad, Tom Aridgides, works in the advanced engineering group at Lockheed Martin in Syracuse.
-The National Merit Scholarship Corporation administers this highly competitive program and notes that all of the Lockheed Martin Scholarship winners are within the top one half of one percent of all U.S. high school graduates.
+Holly's father, Ray Duelfer, manages a multinational radar program for Lockheed Martin Naval Electronics & Surveillance Systems in Moorestown, N.J.
+The National Merit Scholarship Corporation administers this highly competitive program.
+With their selection, Holly and the other 46 winners have earned the designation of National Merit Scholars, ranking academically within the top one-half of one percent of all U.S. high school graduates.

 Holly, who ranked No. 1 in her graduating class, is very involved with her school and community.
 She is a member of the National Honor Society and the English Honor Society, and is president of the Spanish Honor Society.
 Additionally, Holly is a member of the school's Presidents Council, in which she helps to advise the principal.
 Over the past two years, Holly has attended two Model United Nations conferences and one Model Congress conference.